openhab/openhab-docs/_transformations/scale/readme.md

 Values **lower than or equal to 3** are catched with `..3]=1`.
 Greater values are catched in ranges with 2 values as criteria.
 The only condition here is that the received value has to be lower than or equal to `100` in our example, since we haven't defined other cases yet.
+If **none** of the configured conditions matches the given value, the response will be empty.

 Please note that all ranges for values above **3** are opened with a `]`.
 So the border values (3, 6, 8 and 10) are always transformed to the lower range, since the `]`excludes the given critera.